MAPA

 At first no one knew where it came from.
 One night it would appear without warning, by the next night it would have doubled in size.

 Patches of the dwelling-gathering began to periodically erupt onto vacant lots, golf courses, backyards and traffic islands.
-The old order tried to eradicate it, but lantana-like it always grew back.
+The old order tried to eradicate it, but lantana-like, it always grew back.
 Remnant patches became safe havens for new fabrication.
-Like a swamp it slowed things down and swallowed things up, defying efficiency and orientation.
-In the end no-one could hold back the tide.
+Like a swamp, it slowed things down and swallowed things up, defying efficiency and orientation.
+In the end, no one could hold back the tide.

 Sheltered within the soft walls and gentle canopies of the dwelling-gathering, a new colonial project was stirring.
 Out of a shared desire to replace the architecture of property with an architecture of use, the Owner Occupation (OO) was born.